Whisper2020/Ph0en1x-Team/README.md

 # Ph0en1x-Team
 Repo of CyberSecurity Association of Xiamen University.
-Feel free to use and donate.
+Feel free to use and contribute.